Complaints Procedure — Flat Clearance Dulwich

 If a complainant is not satisfied with the outcome, the complaint may be escalated internally to a senior manager for review.
 The escalation should state why the original resolution is considered unsatisfactory and what outcome is sought.
 Senior review aims to be completed within a further defined period and will re-examine the evidence, consider any new information and, where appropriate, propose a final resolution.

-Representative discussing escalation and independent review options External review: In cases where an internal review does not resolve the matter, we will advise on options for independent or external review bodies relevant to waste services and consumer disputes.
+A woman with long brown hair, wearing a purple short-sleeved shirt with yellow trim on the sleeves, is standing outdoors on a sunny day in front of a row of green waste bins with yellow lids.
+She is holding a large clear plastic bag filled with household rubbish, including cardboard and plastic items, and is in the process of placing it into a grey waste bin that has its lid open.
+The background shows a paved area with some greenery, including trees and bushes, and a building with multiple windows, suggesting a residential or communal area common in Dulwich.
+The scene reflects rubbish disposal activities typical of a local rubbish removal service in South East London, with a focus on proper waste collection and disposal in urban surroundings.
+External review: In cases where an internal review does not resolve the matter, we will advise on options for independent or external review bodies relevant to waste services and consumer disputes.
 While we do not name specific bodies here, complainants may seek independent mediation or review according to their rights under consumer protection frameworks.
 Such steps are for parties seeking an additional level of scrutiny beyond our internal process.

-Records and follow-up actions demonstrating closure and learning Closure, learning and improvement: After resolution, a formal closure note is recorded and the complainant is informed of the final position.
+The image shows a close-up view of three grey plastic recycling bins placed side by side on a tiled floor, likely outdoors or in a waste collection area.
+The left bin contains several crushed plastic water bottles with blue caps, predominantly made of transparent PET plastic.
+The middle bin holds a variety of crushed aluminum cans, some with visible metallic surfaces and ridged textures, including beverage cans with silver and gold tones, stacked and leaning against each other.
+The right bin contains crumpled brown and white paper, possibly used for packaging or wrapping, with the brown paper having a slightly crinkled texture.
+The setting suggests an organized waste collection point, aligned with rubbish removal services such as those provided by Flat Clearance Dulwich, serving the local area near Dulwich or its postcode.
+The image emphasizes proper separation of recyclables and general waste in a manner consistent with environmentally conscious rubbish disposal practices.
+Closure, learning and improvement: After resolution, a formal closure note is recorded and the complainant is informed of the final position.
 We analyse complaint trends to identify recurring issues and implement corrective actions, training or process changes to improve the quality of our Dulwich flat clearance and rubbish removal services.
 Our aim is to minimise repeat incidents and to maintain high standards across the service area.
 Retention of records follows regulatory and organisational policies so that lessons learned are traceable and we can demonstrate continuous improvement.

 Key principles and commitments